 Definition of Object-oriented programming(OOP)

 OOP’s chief concern is to hide the data from non-member functions of a class, which it treats like “critical information”.
 Data is closely tied to the member functions of a class, which operates on it.
 It doesn’t allow any non-member function to modify the data inside it.
 Objects interact with each other through member functions to access their data.

 OOP is developed on the basic concept of “object”, “classes”, “data encapsulation or abstraction”,” inheritance”, and “Polymorphism/overloading”.
-In OOP, programs can be dived into modules by partitioning data and functions, which further can be used as templates for creating new copies of modules, if required.
+In OOP, programs can be divided into modules by partitioning data and functions, which further can be used as templates for creating new copies of modules, if required.
 Therefore, it is an approach that facilitates in modularizing programs by constructing a partitioned memory area for data and functions.

 - Objects: It is considered as a variable of type class and an instance of a class.

 - Class: It is a set of objects of similar type.
 A complete set of data and code of an object creates an user-defined data type by using a class.

 - Data abstraction and encapsulation: Abstraction is nothing but a method of hiding background details and representing essential features.
 The encapsulation is a method of packing the data and functions into a single unit.

 - Inheritance: Inheritance is a technique of acquiring features of objects from one class to the other class objects.
 In other words, it helps in deriving a new class from the existing one.

 - Polymorphism: Polymorphism provides a method of creating multiple forms of a function by using a single function name.

 - Dynamic binding: It specifies that the code associated with a particular procedure is not known until the moment of the call at run time.